17diksha/News_website/README.md

 3. Search for articles by keyword using the search bar.
 4. Create an account to save articles for later reading.

-## Contributing

-Contributions are welcome!
-To contribute to the project, follow these steps:

-1. Fork the repository.
-2. Create a new branch: `git checkout -b my-feature-branch`
-3. Make your changes and commit them: `git commit -m "Add new feature"`
-4. Push your changes to your fork: `git push origin my-feature-branch`
-5. Create a pull request.